RTEMS/rtems-docs/c-user/rtems_data_types.rst

 Task switch extensions are invoked when a thread switch from an executing thread to a heir thread takes place.

+.. rubric:: PARAMETERS:

+``executing``
+    This parameter is the :term:`TCB` of the executing thread.
+In SMP configurations, this is the previously executing thread also known as the ancestor thread.

+``heir``
+    This parameter is the :term:`TCB` of the heir thread.
+In SMP configurations, this is the executing thread.

 .. rubric:: NOTES:

 The task switch extensions are invoked in :term:`extension forward order`.